BU-Data-Science-Association/Pipelines-Fall25/README.md

     - **Get the endpoint and access keys**.
         - In the Storage menu, go to Configuration > Settings
         - Copy the endpoint, but *only from after the // to the supabase.co*.
 We have already hard-coded the other elements into the ipynb.
         - Copy the access key and secret key into the proper spots in the ipynb file.
+Be careful as you will have to make new keys if you lose the secret keys.
 4. **Write a schema for the data**
     - Let's look back at the data.
 Go to https://bluebikes.com/system-data.
         - For Mac users, Chrome is recommended as it comes with "Pretty-print" for the JSON files while Safari does not.